Tyrone Mears

-Tyrone Robert Mears (born 18 February 1983) is an English former professional footballer who played as a right-back and is currently the president of soccer for Fort Lauderdale United of the USL Super League and USL League One.
+Tyrone Robert Mears (born 18 February 1983) is an English former professional footballer who played as a right-back and is currently the head coach of USL Super League club Fort Lauderdale United.
 The clubs he played for include Bolton Wanderers, Preston North End, West Ham United, Derby County, Olympique de Marseille, Burnley, Seattle Sounders FC, Atlanta United FC, Minnesota United FC, and West Bromwich Albion.
 From Stockport in the north west of England, Mears once played for the Jamaica national football team despite not being eligible to do so.

 Club career

 Manchester City

 Mears came through the ranks at Manchester City and signed trainee forms in August 2001.
 Mears only made one appearance for City, replacing Stuart Pearce as a substitute in the 84th minute against Nottingham Forest in March 2002.
 On Manchester City's promotion to the FA Premier League in 2002, Mears' first-team opportunities became limited and he was sold to Preston North End.